beyzauzun-ai/holiday-ai-agent-adk/README.md

 An AI agent that doesn't just respond — it creates.

-This project demonstrates a **context-aware AI agent system** built using Google ADK, MCP (Model Context Protocol), and Gemini 2.5 Flash.
+This project demonstrates a context-aware AI agent built using Google ADK, MCP (Model Context Protocol), and Gemini 2.5 Flash, capable of orchestrating multiple tools and steps to complete complex tasks autonomously.

 ### 🎄 Holiday Scene